MartinBernstorff/MemoryMarker/README.md

 Highlighting does not aid memory.
 Questions do.
 But they take time.
 MemoryMarker turns your highlights into questions, so you can maintain traction at speed.

-Specifically, it takes highlights from [Omnivore](https://www.omnivore.app/) and turns them into markdown questions.
+Specifically, it takes highlights from [Omnivore](https://www.omnivore.app/) and writes them as question/answer pairs to markdown files.

 <!-- end short-description -->